parmoo/parmoo/docs/about.rst

 **One of the key concepts in ParMOO is the distinction between simulations and objectives.**

-In ParMOO, a *simulation* is a computationally expensive function: it may require significant computational resources and may have a nonnegligible execution time.
+In ParMOO, a simulation is an expensive or time-consuming process: it may require significant computational resources and may have a nonnegligible execution time.